 While AI can offer valuable support in the creation and review of prenuptial agreements, it is also important to recognize its limitations:

-Prenups are not a one-size-fits all document.
+Prenups are not a one-size-fits-all document.
 What works for one couple may not work for another couple.
 AI may not be able to fully customize an agreement to a couple’s very unique situation, as it may be limited in its data or capabilities.
 For example, one couple may need their house to be split 50/50 in a divorce, but their bank account split 10/90, and their car split 30/70.
 Compare that to another couple who may want to keep everything separate or 50/50.
-It may be difficult for AI to understand who needs what and to be able to provide customized results.
+It may be difficult for AI to understand who needs what and to be able to provide customized results and stay compliant with state law.

 AI tools (at their current capability) are not a substitute for the legal expertise provided by experienced attorneys.
-While AI can assist with certain aspects, the final review and customization of prenuptial agreements should always be conducted by legal professionals.
+While AI can assist with certain aspects, legal professionals should always conduct the final review and customization of prenuptial agreements.
+For example, AI has not been to court hundreds of times to understand the workings of trial court — and this information is also not available anywhere for AI to pull from.

 The integration of AI technology in the realm of prenuptial agreements brings forth a spectrum of ethical concerns that merit careful consideration.
 For starters, there may be privacy concerns as people will be inputting sensitive information into the system.
 Making sure this information is handled carefully may become an issue.
 Secondly, informed consent.
 Users of AI may not fully comprehend what AI is doing with their information and may not be able to provide coherent, informed consent.